 Most people who have trouble maintaining weight loss, who find themselves trapped in the endless cycle of “yo-yo” dieting, likely have a hormonal clog.
 When you become hormonally clogged, your brain can no longer receive or correctly “read” signals from your hormones that allow you to burn fat automatically.

 A hormonally healthy body works similarly, always working to automatically prevent excess body fat from accumulating.
-A healthy body, like a “healthy” sink, responds to more in with more out, and to less in with less out.
+A healthy body, like a “healthy” sink, responds to more in with more out and to less in with less out.

 The only reason water builds up in sinks and fat builds up in bodies is because they have become clogged.
 What causes clogs?
-Clogs happen when the wrong quality of things are put into it.
+Clogs happen when the wrong quality of things is put into it.
 Once a clog happens, any amount of water in will cause the water level to rise and remain high.
 Now you have a sink with an elevated setpoint.

 Think of your body in the same way.
 When you put poor quality foods into it, your body becomes hormonally clogged, causing it to automatically balance you out at an elevated level of body fat (overweight and obesity) and blood sugar (diabetes.)
 The best way to unclog hormones is to switch to eating higher-quality foods.
 But before discussing that, let’s discuss a few key weight loss hormones that help defeat Diabesity.